 Did you ever raise this point with the engine manufacturers later?

 Yes, but they were all shuffling around about it.
 People said: “Well I wasn’t involved, we thought Boeing would do the Sonic Cruiser and that there’ll be a different engine, and then they decided to go subsonic with the 787 and we had this new series of engines.”
-They indeed had this new series of engines, and it wasn’t just GE, it was Rolls Royce, too.
-So both competitors, on both sides of the Atlantic, had something in their back pocket that was ten, twelve or maybe 15 percent better in fuel economy than the A380.
+They indeed had this new series of engines, and it wasn’t just GE, it was Rolls-Royce, too.
+So both competitors, on both sides of the Atlantic, had something in their back pocket that was ten, twelve or maybe 15 per cent better in fuel economy than the A380.
 That would have been game-changing, had we just waited two or three years and put that on the A380.
-If we would have done a better job of prying out from the engine manufacturers what they had in their back pockets in terms of technology that could be available.
+If should have done a better job of prying out from the engine manufacturers what they had in their back pockets in terms of technology that would become available.
 We were saying at first that the airplane would be delivered in 2005, maybe that was also unrealistic.

 I believed it was possible at the beginning, in 1999/2000.
-That’s why I was working with the airlines to launch it and I was getting good feedback, they liked the airplane.
+That’s why I was working with the airlines to launch it and I was getting good feedback.
+They liked the airplane.
 They knew the 747 was old and a new generation was coming, and they wanted to be on board with it.
 So yes, at the very beginning I thought we had it.
 When the 787 came out and their engines delivered the specific fuel consumption that they had, I was beginning to worry.
 And I was worried when they brought out the 747-8.
-Had we had those engines at that point in time, I knew that would have protected ourselves from the big twins.
-As it was, the A380, even with the disadvantage of the engine technology, if you could fill it up to 85 or 95 percent load factor, the big twins couldn’t compete with you.
+Had we had those engines at that point in time, I knew that would have protected us from the big twins.
+As it was, the A380, even with the disadvantage of the engine technology, if you could fill it up to 85 or 95 per cent load factor, the big twins couldn’t compete with you.
 But that’s a pretty tight margin in a big airplane that’s getting harder to fill up.
-Had we had that better fuel burn, on a 65 or 70 percent load factor you could have done very well with the A380.
+Had we had that better fuel burn, on a 65 or 70 per cent load factor you could have done very well with the A380.

 This shortfall, together with the delayed entry into service right at the start of the world financial crisis in 2008, was the worst possible timing, no?

 It was the perfect storm.
 Had we had it out in 2005 like we said we were going to or even had it been delivered with better fuel economy in 2007 with new generation engines, it would have been before the financial crisis.
 It would have had the momentum of building fleets up and getting things going.
-But as it was, you were building up a fleet right during a financial crisis, when business travel was way down, hurting the airlines financially.
+But as it was, airlines were building up fleets right during a financial crisis, when business travel was way down, hurting them financially.
 When financing was difficult, the brand new largest aircraft in the world made financing even more difficult.
-Yes, that extra two, three years delay in the program became deadly in itself.
+Yes, that extra two to three years delay in the program became deadly in itself.
 The lack of competitiveness with the engine fuel burn was also part of the perfect storm.
 And then of course the next thing it got hit with was the fuel prices that became very, very deadly.
 It all started lining up at the same time.

 And then passengers didn’t want to fly via big hubs anymore, opposite to what you had always predicted…

-People say more point to point was the way of the future.
+People say more point-to-point was the way of the future.
 It became the way of the future as you could do it economically against the big airplanes like the A380 and Boeing 747 because now you had better fuel consumption.
-All in all, fuel prices hurt us, the engines manufacturers hurt us by giving us the wrong generation engine, and we committed suicide with not being able to technologically build the airplane and then having to redesign it and bring it out a couple of years later, right in the middle of the financial crisis.
+All in all, fuel prices hurt us, the engines manufacturers hurt us by giving us the wrong generation engine, and we committed suicide with not being able to technologically build the airplane we then had to redesign it and bring it out a couple of years later, right in the middle of the financial crisis.